francisdb/vpxtool/README.md

 ### Configuring a custom editor

 When actions are invoked that open an editor, the default editor configured for your system will be used.
-In case you want to override this with a specific editor you can add the following line to the config file:
+In case you want to override this with a specific editor, you can add the following line to the config file:

 ```yaml
 # use Visual Studio Code as default editor